yzy1996/For-papers/README.md

 ### Daily summary

-Dec 12 2019: update the part of ideas
+Dec 12 2019: update the part of ideas, figure out the concept of CMA-ES and Latent vector

 Dec 13 2019: solve the problem of java